 This particular recipe is designed to be made completely from scratch.
 I personally recommend doing it this way (the flavor is out of this world) but there are a few substitutions you can make.

 - Roasted Poblano Peppers – Poblano peppers have a moderately spicy flavor and are fairly easy to roast.
 However, if it’s too much spice or too much trouble, you can substitute the poblano peppers for cut bell peppers.
 Just saute them in a skillet with a dash of olive oil over medium heat until soft, about 5-10 minutes.

-Homemade Boiled Chicken and Chicken Broth – This recipe also includes instructions on how to make your own boiled chicken and chicken broth, but if you’re pressed for time, you can use pre-cooked chicken (three cups worth) and pre-made chicken broth (8 cups worth).
+- Homemade Boiled Chicken and Chicken Broth – This recipe also includes instructions on how to make your own boiled chicken and chicken broth, but if you’re pressed for time, you can use pre-cooked chicken (three cups worth) and pre-made chicken broth (eight cups worth).